BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

 *   `FORCE_LOW_MEM` - Forces the low\_mem mode in Android to the specific true/false value
     Default = false (unless device is detected to have less than 2GB RAM)

+*   `FORCE_MINFREE_LEVELS` - Use free memory and file cache thresholds for making decisions when to kill.
+This mode works the same way kernel lowmemorykiller   driver used to work.
+    AOSP Default = false, Our default = true

+**Other options available for specialized builds**:

 *   `FORCE_LMK_ENABLE` - Force enable LMK Daemon
     Default = false (unless device is detected to have less than 2GB RAM)